 Next, follow the yellow signs to Rialto.
 While the bridge is impressive, the fish and vegetable market tucked away to its side is far more interesting.
 Bustling with chefs and old Venetian housewives, it’s awash with colour, noise and the smell of the sea.
 From here you can hop on the tragetto – a gondola that will ferry you across the Grand Canal for the princely sum of 50 cents.

 In a city like Venice, where almost every home is rendered fascinating by the remains of ancient arches and windows juxtaposed with flowery window boxes and strings of washing, there’s little scope for galleries and museums.
 However, the Peggy Guggenheim Collection is an exception.
-Regarded as the best place in Italy to see twentieth century art, the bright and modern museum offers a welcome respite from Venice’s tangled streets.
+Regarded as the best place in Italy to see twentieth century art, the bright and modern museum offers a welcome respite from Venice’s tangled streets and is must for any long weekend itinerary.
 Book a ticket in advance and you can skip the line.

 Dusk in Venice is best seen from the Lagoon – the perfect excuse for an afternoon trip to some of the city’s closest islands.
 The glass-making mecca of Murano is the most popular, but Burano is also well worth a visit.
 Known for its lace production, this colourful isle is the perfect spot to watch the sun set over La Serenissima.